 Call us at (478) 742-3381 or fill out our online form.
 In addition to cases handled in Macon, we are prepared to handle claims on behalf of clients in Dublin, Warner Robins, Milledgeville and other Georgia communities.
 We would like to meet with you to discuss your case, and we are proud to offer free initial consultations.

 The first airbag design was patented in 1953 as a “safety cushion assembly for automotive vehicles.”
 The inventor was searching for a way to reduce injuries during emergency braking as well as frontal collisions – and he found it.
-From the first crude prototypes evolved a system that the National Highway Traffic Safety Administration estimates — when combined with a lap and shoulder belt — reduces the risk of death by 51 percent.
+From the first crude prototypes evolved a system that the National Highway Traffic Safety Administration estimates reduces the risk of death by 51 percent, when combined with a lap and shoulder belt.
 In fact, airbags are considered to be supplemental restraints and are not meant to be used without a seatbelt.
+If you’ve been in a collision, consulting with a truck accident lawyer can provide guidance on your rights and any potential compensation.

 - Asthma attacks